vmingchen/opentelemetry-go/example/otlp/README.md

 # OTLP Example
-This example demonstrates how to export trace and metric data from an application using OpenTelemetry's own wire protocal [OTLP](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/protocol/README.md).
+This example demonstrates how to export trace and metric data from an application using OpenTelemetry's own wire protocol [OTLP](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/protocol/README.md).
 We will also walk you through configuring a collector to accept OTLP exports.